German submarine U-480: Anechoic coating

 Rubber foil containing air holes can be used to reduce the sound waves reflected under water by structures when foil thickness is small by comparison with the sound wavelength in water, providing a low reflectivity over a narrow frequency range.

-The leading German acoustician Erik Meyer and his team developed a 4-millimetre (0.16 in) thick tile consisting of two 2-millimetre thick foils of synthetic rubber.
+The leading German acoustician Erwin Meyer and his team developed a 4-millimetre (0.16 in) thick tile consisting of two 2-millimetre thick foils of synthetic rubber.
 The anechoic tile reduced echoes to 15% in the 10 to 18 kHz range.
 This frequency range matched the operating range of the early ASDIC active sonar used by the Allies.
 The ASDIC types 123, 123A, 144 and 145 all operated in the 14 to 22 kHz range.
 However, this degradation in echo reflection was not uniform at all diving depths due to the voids being compressed by the water pressure.
 An additional benefit of the coating was it acted as a sound dampener, containing the U-boat's own engine noises.

 The rubber contained a series of holes, which helped break up sound waves.
 There were problems with this technology: the material performed differently at different depths, due to the holes being compressed by water pressure, and securing the tiles to the submarine's hull required a special adhesive and careful application.

 The first tests were conducted in 1940, but it was not used operationally until 1944, with U-480.
 According to the Naked Science television episode "Stealth Submarine", U-480 had a perforated inner rubber layer covered by a smooth outer one.
 This formed air pockets with the right separation and size to muffle sonar waves.